 DNS has been a topic of utmost importance since its advent as a systematic way to maintain such a huge database of millions of websites and servers around the world.
 Without DNS, it would’ve instigated a whole lot of mess of all the domain names and IP addresses, and it would’ve taken ages just to locate google.com from a haphazard collection of all the domain names.

 DNS has streamlined the process of IP resolution, and seriously, if DNS wasn’t there, I know you would’ve burnt your brain circuits in order to remember all those IP addresses.
 And let me ask you, do you remember Facebook’s IP address I mentioned above.
 And don’t scroll up now, even I don’t remember it because DNS is there to remember it for us.
 We only need to express our gratitude for the noble work DNS has been doing for the last three decades, and it has become faster, smarter, and more reliable.

 Read further: How DDoS Attack Works?

-Write your thoughts about DNS in the comments section below, and do try to configure the DNS server using the link in the article.
+So now you have got an idea about what is DNS and its purpose.
+Drop your thoughts in the comments and do try to configure the DNS server using the link in the article.